Contents

 Green screen

 The green screen is a common tool for filmmakers to use while filming visual effects sequences since it lets them switch out the green tones for other backgrounds or CGI sets.
-Don't pass up the chance to ride a broomstick over London as the actors did on set by not participating in the green screen event on your Warner Bros Harry Potter Studios tour!
+Don't pass up the chance to ride a broomstick over London as the actors did - participate in the green screen event on your Warner Bros Harry Potter Studios tour!

 Wands

-In the scene where Ollivander gives Harry his wand in The Sorcerer’s Stone, rapid light changes, wind, and flickering candles were enhanced by filming at 120 frames per second.
-While movies typically shoot at 24 frames per second, 120 FPS makes the scene more detailed.
-At the studio, they recreated this with lighting, smoke, and fans.
+When Ollivander gives Harry his wand in The Sorcerer’s Stone, rapid light changes, wind, and flickering candles are enhanced by filming at 120 frames per second, recreated with lighting, smoke, and fans.
 While digital effects were common, the Lumos spell used real battery-powered wands to light up scenes, making them glow in the dark, like in the Forbidden Forest.

 Hagrid's size